spip-remix/docker/README.md

 #### Xdebug

 - Xdebug versions are : 3.0.4 for PHP7.3 and above.
+Xdebug is not yet PHP8.1 compatible.

 #### sqlite3 enabled